 “If trouble needs to be stirred,” Leaf says at last.

-Miss Palmer smiles and takes her sunglasses off, folding them and placing them on the table, piercing blue eyes meeting hers.
+Miss Palmer smiles and takes her sunglasses off, folding them and placing them on the table so that her piercing blue eyes meet Leaf’s.
 “Good answer.”

 August 4th, Evening